-The Bank's activities are exposed to credit, market and liquidity, and operational risk.
+PBB, as a financial institution, is in the business of risk taking.
+Its activities expose the Bank to credit, market and liquidity and operational risks.
 Credit risk emanates from exposures to borrowing customers, counterparty risk in trading activities, and contingent credit risks arising from trade finance exposures.
 Market risk covers price, liquidity and interest rate risks in the Bank's investment portfolio.
 Liquidity risk may arise from shortage in funding and/or lack of market for sale of its assets.
 Operational risk covers potential losses other than market and credit risk arising from failures of people, process, systems and information technology and external events.